 Can you start off by telling me a little about OHM Advisors and your role with the firm?

 My name is John Hardt and I am the Vice President of Architecture & Planning at OHM Advisors.
 I have over 25 years of experience in the industry and have been with OHM Advisors since 2019.
-Our firm has been in business nearly 60 years.
-We are headquartered in Michigan, but our team is comprised of more than 500 team members in multiple states across multiple offices.
-We’re a full-service firm and our work spans across both public and private sectors.
+Our firm has been in business for nearly 60 years.
+We are headquartered in Michigan, but our team comprises more than 500 team members in multiple states across multiple offices.
+We’re a full-service firm and our work spans both the public and private sectors.
 We’re also an ENR Top 500 Design Firm, which we are proud of.